skoolkid/skoolkit/sphinx/source/man/trace.py.rst

   be used multiple times. 'a', 'b', 'c' and 'v' must each be a decimal number, or a hexadecimal number prefixed by '0x'.

+--python
+  Use the pure Python Z80 simulator even if the C version is available.

 -r, --reg `name=value`
   Set the value of a register before execution begins.
 Do ``--reg help`` for more information, or see the section on ``REGISTERS`` below.
 This option may